-Every person be it a child or a grandparent will have their favourites – in terms of music, food, show, place etc. When asking about their favourite choices, they find it more relaxed to open up to the reason why they love that favourite thing in particular.
+Every person be it a child or a grandparent will have their favorites – in terms of music, food, show, place, etc. When asking about their favorite choices, they find it more relaxed to open up to the reason why they love that favorite thing in particular.

 - Find out if there are any fun activities that they like to participate in

-- You can also ask them about their favourite business and ask them if they are willing to learn more or update on the subject.
+- You can also ask them about their favorite business and ask them if they are willing to learn more or update on the subject.

 Discuss their life achievements

-No matter how introvert the seniors turn out to be in their late age, they get super excited when asked about their life achievements.
+No matter how introverted the seniors turn out to be in their late age, they get super excited when asked about their life achievements.
 This includes:

 - Ask them about their work achievements